 Pure Peninsula Honey.
 School holidays make a great time to learn and explore outside of a classroom.
 Pure Peninsula Honey host educational Farm talks over the month of January.
 Emma hosted the morning and had all the kids and adults engaged with a variety of […]

-*We received our France box from World Bites Box and as always opinions are our own.
+*We were hosted by Eureka Skydeck and as always our opinions are our own.